 Deadly strikes on Kyiv as Russia continues bombardment of Ukraine for second night

-Kyiv, Ukraine (CNN) — Russia launched a large-scale aerial assault on Ukraine’s capital Kyiv in the early hours of Thursday, marking a second consecutive night of ferocious attacks on the country, as Russia ramps up its bombardment more than three years into the war.
+Kyiv, Ukraine (CNN) — Russia launched a large-scale aerial assault on Ukraine’s capital Kyiv early Thursday, marking a second consecutive night of ferocious attacks on the country, as Russia ramps up its bombardment more than three years into the war.

-At least two people were killed and more than a dozen were wounded in Thursday’s attacks, which involved multiple drones and cruise missiles, according to Kyiv authorities.
+At least two people were killed, including a 22-year-old police officer, and more than a dozen were wounded in the attacks, according to authorities.

 Massive, fiery explosions illuminated the night sky, according to CNN staff in Kyiv who filmed the strikes.
 Smoke filled the air, creating a burning smell and obscuring the visibility in the city center.